marcelovani/drupal-example-site/README.md

 # Drupal Example site
-An example site to be used with Drupal Console commands
+An example of building a Drupal 7 site with Drupal Console commands + make file

 # Building this site using Drupal Console